mforssen/LaTeX/README.md

 ## Homework
 ### Usage

 The homework class has several options.
-You can use `notitle' if you do not want the first page to have a large title (different from the other pages).
-Use `unboxed' if you do not want the problem statements to be boxed.
-Use `slabel' if you want to label each solution as "Solution:"
+You can use `notitle` if you do not want the first page to have a large title (different from the other pages).
+Use `unboxed` if you do not want the problem statements to be boxed.
+Use `slabel` if you want to label each solution as "Solution:"
-(good to use with `unboxed' so you can tell where the solution starts).
+(good to use with `unboxed` so you can tell where the solution starts).

 In the preamble, you can define the following: